AjnasNB/zump.fun/README.md

 ## 📋 Overview

-**Zump.fun** is the world's first fully private memecoin launchpad on StarkNet, where every transaction is anonymous, untraceable, and unidentifiable.
-Built with cutting-edge zero-knowledge technology, Zump.fun enables traders to launch and trade memecoins without exposing their identity or wallet addresses.
+**Zump.fun** is the world's first fully privacy focused memecoin launchpad on StarkNet, where every transaction is anonymous, untraceable, and unidentifiable.
+Built with cutting-edge zero-knowledge technology, Zump.fun enables traders to launch and trade memecoins without exposing their identity/primary wallet addresses.

 ### 🔒 The Privacy Problem